Franktang2/VBA-challenge/README.md

 It loops through all the stocks for one year for each run and takes the following information:

-The ticker symbol
+-The ticker symbol.

-Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+-Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

-The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+-The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

-The total stock volume of the stock.
+-The total stock volume of the stock.

-It applies conditional formatting by highlighting positive yearly change values in green and negative yearly change values in red.
+-It applies conditional formatting by highlighting positive yearly change values in green and negative yearly change values in red.

-Finally, it return the stock with the greatest percent increase, greatest percent decrease, and greatest total volume.
+-Finally, it return the stock with the greatest percent increase, greatest percent decrease, and greatest total volume.